ImperialCollegeLondon/safe_web/README.md

 We want to do two things: i) copy the contents of database out of the RDS and onto the  volume mounted at `/home/www-data`; and then ii) use the AWS snapshot mechanism to backup the volume.

 There is a built in AWS service called Lambda that allows scheduling and functions but it is quite tricky to use.
 As long as we are dealing with a single VM, it is probably easier to use `cron` or something similar.
+The web application code repository contains a couple of scripts under `private/aws_setup` which can be added to `crontab` to automate this.

 These two webpages give some good instructions on how you might do this with Lambda and provide a python backup script that I've ruthlessly repurposed:

 https://serverlesscode.com/post/lambda-schedule-ebs-snapshot-backups/
 https://serverlesscode.com/post/lambda-schedule-ebs-snapshot-backups-2/

+Rather than doing stuff using `sudo` all the time, we'll give the default EC2 user `ubuntu` access to the `www-data` group and allow any group members to write to the `/home/www-data` folder.

+    sudo usermod -a -G www-data ubuntu
+    sudo chown -R www-data /home/www-data
+    sudo chgrp -R www-data /home/www-data
+    sudo chmod -R g+w /home/www-data

+    sudo find /home/www-data -type d -exec chmod 2775 {} \;
+    sudo find /home/www-data -type f -exec chmod ug+rw {} \;

+Note that you have to logout and log back in again for this to have an effect!
+We can now use the `ubuntu` user account to run backups.

 ### Remote backup of the PostgreSQL DB

 The RDS server keeps a daily backup of databases with 7 day retention, but keeping a local copy seems like a sensible strategy.
 This means a remote dump of the database, which is fine for such a small payload (5 years of legacy data is ~ 1.2 Mb as raw SQL, ~500Kb as compressed format).

-In order to automate this, we need to create a file `.pgpass` in the home directory of the user running the `pg_dump` command that contains credentials - you can't send the connection password in the `pg_dump` command.
+In order to automate this, we need to create a file `.pgpass` in the `ubuntu` user's home directory containing connection credentials - you can't set the connection password directly in the `pg_dump` command.
 The contents should be:

     # e.g. hostname:port:database:username:password
     earthcape-pg.cx94g3kqgken.eu-west-1.rds.amazonaws.com:*:safe_web2py:safe_admin:password